nrfconnect/sdk-nrfxlib/softdevice_controller/doc/softdevice_controller.rst

 * ``PPIB10`` channels from ``0`` to ``3``

-Some of these peripherals can be accessed by APIs provided in :file:`sdc_soc.h` and by :ref:`mpsl`.
-The application can access most of these directly using :ref:`mpsl_timeslot`.
+All of the listed resources can be accessed directly using the :ref:`mpsl_timeslot` feature.

 Message sequence charts
 ***********************